mileni98/data-warehouse/README.md

 # Data Warehouse Project

-The goal of this project is to create a Data Warehousing system that will provide apartment advertisers with helpful insights into their business performances.
-This will be implemented through an ECTL process, where input data is taken from various sources (Excel files, .txt files, and an OLTP database), preprocessed, transformed, and stored into a target relational database for querying.
+The objective of this project is to create a Data Warehousing system that can provide apartment advertisers with insights into their business performance.
+This will be achieved through an ECTL process, where data from various sources such as Excel files, text files, and an OLTP database will be preprocessed, transformed, and stored into a target relational database for querying.

-Three main business topics to cover are:
+The project will focus on three main business topics:

 1. Monitoring the cash flow and number of nights stayed for each apartment in relation to the advertising method.
 Additionally, track the number of booked nights based on the guests' origin.
 2. Supporting decision-making on implementing a new pricing policy for a specific number of overnight stays, based on factors such as booked stay length and occupancy rate.